 pip download itsdangerous==2.0.1 Collecting itsdangerous==2.0.1 Using cached itsdangerous-2.0.1-py3-none-any.whl (18 kB) Saved ./itsdangerous-2.0.1-py3-none-any.whl Successfully downloaded itsdangerous

-We can see that a wheel file or a compressed package has been now downloaded with all the recursive dependencies if required.
+We can see that a wheel file or a compressed package has been now downloaded with all its recursive dependencies.

-Repeat this process for the packages declared in the requirements file and you will have a pool of libraries, ready to be copied into the new project.
+Repeat this process for the packages declared in the requirements.txt file and you will have a pool of libraries, ready to be copied into the new project.

-If you have downloaded all the packages is now time to create a new fresh venv into the project in the offline computer:
+If you have downloaded all the packages is now time to create a new fresh virtual envoronment into the project in the offline computer:

 Copy all the python libraries downloaded into a directory inside the project and jump inside.